xanderyzwich/xanderyzwich/README.md

 # Who's this guy?

-I have a wonderful wife and two amazing kids!
+I have a wonderful wife and four amazing kids!
 I love to play with code and learn new things.

 Learn the things nobody else is, and grow constantly
-End gatekeeping and lift up other developers.way.
+End gatekeeping and lift up other developers.

 ## What Does He Do?